 The DCBWSP involves two components: Part A component by Apo Agua will cost PHP 12.6 billion and involves the construction of intake facilities, a water treatment facility and treated water pipelines; Part B which costs two billion-pesos and is being handled by the DCWD, involves the tapping and interconnecting of pipes, installation of reservoirs and laying of distribution lines.

-Apo Agua and its engineering, procurement, and construction contractor, JVACC, are both committed to developing a sustainable bulk water supply for Davao City.
+Apo Agua is committed to developing a sustainable bulk water supply for Davao City.
 A first in the country, the project’s water treatment facility will be powered by renewable energy sourced from a two (2) Megawatt run-of-river hydroelectric power plant.
 This is a pioneering innovation called the “water-energy nexus” concept.
-The raw water will first pass through the run-of-river hydroelectric power plant to generate energy hich in turn will be used to power the water treatment facility and produce treated water.
+The raw water will first pass through the run-of-river hydroelectric power plant to generate energy, which will be used to power the water treatment facility and produce treated water.
 This treated water will then be distributed to the reservoirs of DCWD.

 The treated water will be istributed to over one million Davaoeños through the DCWD’s five existing water systems, namely: Dumoy, Calinan, Tugbok, Panacan, and Cabantian, as well as via three additional new water systems at Talandang, Mandug, and Indangan.

-Apo Agua began its three-year construction phase with engineering design works in 2018 and targets to commence operations by the first half of 2021.
+Apo Agua began its three-year construction phase with engineering design works in 2018 and targets to commence operations by 2022.

 Questions?
 We may have the answers for you.